Where Does Kohl’s Corporation (KSS) Stock Can Go From Here?

-On Tuesday, shares of Kohl’s Corporation (NYSE:KSS) marked $16.63 per share versus a previous $13.09 closing price.
-With having a 27.04% gain, an insight into the fundamental values of Kohl’s Corporation, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-KSS showed a fall of -67.36% within its YTD performance, with highs and lows between $12.85 – $75.91 during the period of 52 weeks, compared to the simple moving average of -64.52% in the period of the last 200 days.
+On Tuesday, shares of Kohl’s Corporation (NYSE:KSS) marked $14.59 per share versus a previous $16.03 closing price.
+With having a -8.98% loss, an insight into the fundamental values of Kohl’s Corporation, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+KSS showed a fall of -71.36% within its YTD performance, with highs and lows between $12.85 – $75.91 during the period of 52 weeks, compared to the simple moving average of -68.35% in the period of the last 200 days.

 Telsey Advisory Group equity researchers changed the status of Kohl’s Corporation (NYSE: KSS) shares to a “Market Perform” rating in the report published on March 4th, 2020.
 Other analysts, including Telsey Advisory Group, also published their reports on KSS shares.
 Telsey Advisory Group repeated the rating from the previous report, marking KSS under “Market Perform” rating, in the report published on January 10th, 2020.
 Additionally, KSS shares got another “Neutral” rating from BofA/Merrill, setting a target price of $50 on the company’s shares, according to the report published in January 9th, 2020.
 On January 8th, 2020, Cowen Downgrade an Market Perform rating and increased its price target from $56 to $53.
 On the other hand, Jefferies Downgrade the “Hold” rating for KSS shares, as published in the report on January 7th, 2020.
 Telsey Advisory Group seems to be going bullish on the price of KSS shares, based on the price prediction for KSS, indicating that the shares will jump from $60 to $48, giving the shares “Market Perform” rating based on their report from November 20th, 2019.
 Another “Neutral” rating came from Goldman, providing a prediction for $48 price target according to the report published in November 20th, 2019.